It's Easy to Enrol

 • Visit a coastal region near where you live and observe the type of plants that are growing near the seashore.
 Also observe the plants and design elements of nearby gardens.
 (If you are unable to visit a coastal region, use descriptions of coastal sites and gardens from books, magazines and the internet.)

-• Evaluate a modern courtyard garden (if there is no suitable garden in your area, use a garden described in a book, magazine or on the internet).
-Identify and describe the elements that make this a 'modern' garden.
+• Identify and describe the elements that make this a 'modern' garden.
 How has the designer overcome the restrictions of the site to create a feeling of spaciousness?

-• Research and list suppliers of materials suitable for eclectic gardens such as pots, sundials, pebbles, statues, wrought iron, tiles, gazebos, seats, wind chimes, etc. Visit as many suppliers as possible and inspect these materials.
-Find out about their cost, availability and longevity.
+• Research and list suppliers of materials suitable for eclectic gardens such as pots, sundials, pebbles, statues, wrought iron, tiles, gazebos, seats, wind chimes, etc.

 • Evaluate a garden site, identifying and describing the elements that determine the style of this garden.